Azure/azure-functions-sql-extension/README.md

 }
 ```

-### Trigger Binding ###
+### Trigger ###

 #### Change Tracking ####

-The trigger binding uses SQL's [change tracking functionality](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-tracking-sql-server?view=sql-server-ver15) to monitor a user table for changes.
-As such, it is necessary to enable change tracking on the database and table before using the trigger binding.
+The trigger uses SQL's [change tracking functionality](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-tracking-sql-server?view=sql-server-ver15) to monitor a user table for changes.
+As such, it is necessary to enable change tracking on the database and table before using the trigger.
 This can be done in the query editor in the portal.
 If you need help navigating to it, visit the [Create Azure SQL Database](#Create-Azure-SQL-Database) section in the README.

 1. To enable change tracking on the database, run